 Florida amendment to expand abortion access fails.
 A six-week ban remains

-This piece originally appeared as part of NPR's live coverage of the 2024 election.
+This story originally appeared as part of NPR's live coverage of the 2024 election.
 For more election coverage from the NPR Network head to our live updates page.

 Loading...